Human-in-the-Loop Wireless Communications: Machine Learning and Brain-Aware Resource Management: Conclusion

 \section{Conclusion}

 In this paper, we have introduced and formulated the notion of delay perception of a human brain, in wireless networks with humans-in-the-loop.
-Using this notion, we have defined the concept of effective delay of human brain.
-To quantify this effective delay, we have proposed a novel learning method, named PDI, which consists of an unsupervised and supervised learning part.
-We have then shown that PDI can predict the effective delay for the human users and find the reliability of this prediction.
+Using this notion, we have defined the concept of effective delay of human brain. { To quantify this effective delay, we have developed a learning method, named PDI, which consists of an unsupervised and supervised learning part.} We have then shown that PDI can predict the effective delay for the human users and find the reliability of this prediction.
 Then, we have derived a closed-form relationship between the reliability measure and wireless physical layer metrics.
 Next, using this relationship and the PDI method, we have proposed a novel approach based on Lyapunov optimization for allocating radio resources to human users while considering the reliability of both machine type devices and human users.
 Our results have shown that the proposed brain-aware approach can save a significant amount of power in the system, particularly for low-latency applications and congested networks.
 To our best knowledge, this is the first study on the effect of human brain limitations in wireless network design.
+This paper only scratched the surface of an emerging research area that admits several future extensions.
+On the one hand, we can extend the studied framework to accommodate other brain-related features beyond the mode of the brain.
+Examples of such features include perceptual memory and consistency constraints.
+On the other hand, we can develop recurrent neural network models to capture how the sequence in the brain mode can dynamically change.
+Finally, another important future work is to conduct real-world experiments with actual users to gather empirical date on brain behavior so as to refine the developed solution.

 \appendices